Ddorto1/Professional-ReadMe/Develop/README.md

 ---

 # Description:
-  This application allows the user to answer a series of questions and will generate the user input into a professional read me
+  This application allows the use to answer a series of questions and the inputs will generate a professional read me document

 ---

 # Installation:
-  NPM Init
+  npm init

 ---

 # Usage:
-  When application is run the user will be prompted with a series of questions.
-The answers to these questions will then be auto filled into a Professional Read Me template.
+  When the application is run the user will be prompted with a series of questions.
+Answer to these questions will then be auto filled into a professional read me document

 ---